Colin Lamont: Scottie McClue

-In 2001 Scottie returned to Scotland on Q96 with his shows being simulcast and networked across the UK.
+In 2001 McClue returned to Scotland on Q96 with his shows being simulcast and networked across the UK.
 He then returned to EMAP's Magic stations in Sheffield, Liverpool, Leeds and Hull also broadcasting for SRH on Clyde 2 Glasgow on Saturday evenings and Forth 2 Edinburgh on Sunday mornings and also a stint co-hosting with Lesley Riddoch sitting in for Fred MacAulay on BBC Radio Scotland.

-Scottie McClue had, as analyst Mary Talbot observes, achieved "a degree of infamy as a highly confrontational talk radio host".
+McClue had, as analyst Mary Talbot observes, achieved "a degree of infamy as a highly confrontational talk radio host".
 Scottie joined Q96 in 2006, before moving to its 24-hour talk radio sister station of Talk 107, later that year.
-He remained as a presenter until March 2008 where Talk 107 replaced him with a simulcast of The James Whale Show from London on sister station Talk Sport.
+He remained as a presenter until March 2008 where Talk 107 replaced him with a simulcast of The James Whale Show from London on sister station Talksport.

-In July 2008 Scottie McClue participated in a special edition of BBC Radio's Fighting Talk at the Radio Academy's Radio Festival in Glasgow.
+In July 2008 McClue participated in a special edition of BBC Radio's Fighting Talk at the Radio Academy's Radio Festival in Glasgow.

-Scottie McClue also presented on many mainstream Scottish radio stations including Radio Forth & Radio Clyde.
+McClue also presented on many mainstream Scottish radio stations including Radio Forth & Radio Clyde.
 From 2008, he worked on L107 where he also served in a shareholder and management role at the station.
 The station lasted just over a year until reported company debts caused an ownership dispute which led to the breakdown of the partnership, and McClue's withdrawal from the station's output.

 A live video, "An Audience With Scottie McClue" was released in 1996.
 While working with Century 105 in Salford in 1999, he also released a CD called The Best of Scottie McClue.

 In September 2018, McClue joined Nation Radio Scotland to present a late night phone-in show which aired three nights a week.

 Since his absence from the radio, McClue has been live streaming daily on TikTok.
 He started throughout the COVID-19 outbreak.
-During August 2021, McClue brought his phone-in back as a live stream format, which is broadcast on TikTok, Twitch, and YouTube.